jhadida/nxp/docs/expr/match.md

 ...
 ```
 where:
-- each line corresponds to a different occurence (should be contiguous);
+- each line corresponds to a different occurence (they should be contiguous);
 - the begin/end positions are formatted as `(line,col)` (starting at 0, not 1);
 - the text matched corresponds to the raw text between these positions.